Blepharitis causes swollen, itchy eyelids. It’s not usually serious and can often be treated by washing your eyelids every day.

 - Gently massage your eyelids for around 30 seconds.

 - Clean your eyelids using cotton wool or a cotton bud.
 It might help to use a small amount of baby shampoo in water.
+Gently wipe along the edge of your eyelids to remove any flakes or crusts.

 - eye pads and wipes